M66B/FairEmail/FAQ.md

 Since there is often more than one message in a conversation, this is not possible.
 Moreover, there are quite some message specific actions, like forwarding.

+You can use the *Home* button to quickly go to the top of the message.

 <br />

 <a name="faq54"></a>